Self-Employment9 min read

 💼 Self-Employed Tax Overview

 As a self-employed person, you pay tax on your profits (income minus expenses) rather than your total income.
+The same 2025/26 income tax rates apply to the self-employed as to employees.
 This guide explains how to calculate your tax liability.

 Income Tax